 If you have a CCTV system at your business premises that you would like to register, the full trading name of the organisation is required, the physical address of the business, the contact details for the owner and operator of the CCTV system and some details regarding the CCTV system and cameras.

-When you log in to the WA State CCTV Register, details of your computer’s Internet Protocol (IP) address and the time and date of your access will be automatically logged by the WA Police Force system.
+When you log in to cAm-Map WA, details of your computer’s Internet Protocol (IP) address and the time and date of your access will be automatically logged by the WA Police Force system.